lk-geimfari/mimesis/README.md

 Church is a library to generate fake data.
 It's very useful when you need to bootstrap your database.
 Church doesn't have any dependencies.
 Church is a pretty simple library and all you need to start is a small [guidebook.](https://github.com/lk-geimfari/church/blob/master/docs/README.md)

-At this moment a library has 6 supported locales:
+At this moment a library has 7 supported locales:
 - :us: - English  (en)
 - :es: - Español  (es)
 - :de: - Deutsch  (de)
 - :fr: - Français (fr)
 - :it: - Italiano (it)
 - :ru: - Русский  (ru)
+- 🇳🇴 - Norsk (no)

 ## Installation